 To provide ample time for consideration, this process should be initiated by the student at least 30 calendar days prior to the start of the term students wish to re-enroll.

-Student Assistance staff will review the documentation provided and determine if additional documentation or further review is required.
-A decision to clear the Medical Hold will be made based on the information provided by the student and their treating professionals.
+Student Assistance staff will review the documentation provided and undertake an individualized assessment to determine if additional documentation or further review is required.
+A decision to clear the Medical Hold will be made based on a reasonable judgment that relies upon the totality of relevant information available, including the information provided by the student and their treating professionals.

 If no further documentation or review is required, the Medical Hold will be lifted and the student will be referred to the appropriate academic College Official.
 (Students wishing to change majors upon return will be referred to their current college to start the major change process.)
 Notification when Medical Holds are released will be sent by the Dean of Students Office to the appropriate College Officials.

-If further review of the student’s medical situation is needed, the student may be required to attend a re-entry meeting with the Medical Consultation Committee.
+If further review of the student’s medical situation is needed, the student may be required to attend a re-entry meeting with the Withdrawal Consultation Committee.

 3. Retention of Confidential Student Records - medical documentation provided at the time of withdrawal will be considered a part of the student’s education record and forwarded to Student Assistance in the Dean of Students Office.
 Any medical records submitted when students request to return will also be retained by Student Assistance.